 CONTROL

-• controls the space that will enable all voices to be heard, giving rise to creativity, collaboration, and mutual responsibility for planning and delivery;
+• controls the space that enables all voices to be heard, giving rise to a complete data set, creativity, buy-in, collaboration, and mutual responsibility for planning and delivery;

-• leads the group through forming, failure and resistance, discovery and confusion, trials and success;
+• leads the group through forming, failure, discovery and confusion, trials and success;

 • guides the group through the route they designed and helps them maintain equilibrium.